WilliamAlexanderMorrison/asuswrt-monitor/README.md

 Instructions for having AsusWRT write a system monitoring logfile to another system on the network.

 ## Set up SSH Keys
-I am using PowerShell in Windows 10 to write these instructions.
-Start by generating SSH keys using `ssh-keygen` in Open SSH.
-Instructions for enabling OpenSSH and using `ssh-keygen` can be found here: https://www.techrepublic.com/blog/10-things/how-to-generate-ssh-keys-in-openssh-for-windows-10/
+***Note: I am using PowerShell in Windows 10 to write these instructions.***
+  * Start by generating SSH keys using `ssh-keygen` in Open SSH
+    * Instructions for enabling OpenSSH and using `ssh-keygen` can be found here: https://www.techrepublic.com/blog/10-things/how-to-generate-ssh-keys-in-openssh-for-windows-10/

 ## Configure SSH Settings in Your ASUS Router
-Configure your router with the SSH keys generated earlier as described here: https://www.htpcguides.com/enable-ssh-asus-routers-without-ssh-keys/
+  * Configure your router with the SSH keys generated earlier as described here: https://www.htpcguides.com/enable-ssh-asus-routers-without-ssh-keys/

 ## SSH into Your Main Router
-Use the `ssh` command while referencing your SSH key, your router's user name, and your router's SSH port with `ssh -i PATH\TO\SSHKEY -l USERNAME -p PORT ROUTERIP`.
+  * Use the `ssh` command while referencing your SSH key, your router's user name, and your router's SSH port with `ssh -i PATH\TO\SSHKEY -l USERNAME -p PORT ROUTERIP`
     * Mine looked like `ssh -i .\ssh\asuswrt-pc-key -l username -p 22 192.168.1.1`

 ## Configure the script
-  * Copy the asuswrt_monitor.sh script from this repository into a text editor
+  * Copy the `asuswrt_monitor.sh` script from this repository into a text editor
   * Modify the two constants at the top of the file
     * `LOGHOST` is the hostname or IP of the system where you wish to store logs
     * `LOGPATH` is the path on that system where you wish to store the logs